thomas-lamiaux/rocq-prover.org/data/books/software-foundations-1.md

 The principal novelty of the series is that every detail is one hundred percent formalized and machine-checked: the entire text of each volume, including the exercises, is literally a "proof script" for the Rocq Prover.

 Logical Foundations is the entry-point to the series.
-It covers functional programming, basic concepts of logic, computer-assisted theorem proving, and Rocq.
+It covers functional programming, basic concepts of logic, computer-assisted theorem proving, and the Rocq Prover.